leewinder/ambient-track-generation/README.md

 # Ambient Track Generator
 This project creates atmospheric videos by combining AI-generated images, upscaling them, adding subtle animations, and AI-generated music.
-Or at least it will do, one day - at the moment it just generates a nice 1024x1024 image!
+Or at least it will do, one day - at the moment it just generates a nice 1024x1024 image and then expands it to 1080p!

 &nbsp;
 ## A Caveat